 Julio is an ATPCA Master Professional Level 3 qualified tennis coach and a former tour player.
-He is highly appraised as a Presenter by Tennis Australia and became President of the Australian Tennis Professional Coaches Association in 2009.
-Julio also manages the coaching team at Four Seasons Tennis School working with advanced and elite students.
+He is highly appraised as a Presenter by Tennis Australia and became President of the Australian Tennis Professional Coaches Association back in 2009.
+Julio has founded and successfully run many tennis business and coaching ventures, working with advanced and elite students.

-As a specialist in the training and assessment of tennis coaches he is very well known in the tennis coaching industry.
-He presents all of ATPCA on court courses in NSW and continues to mentor hundreds of coaches around the world via the ATPCA’s Distance Education program.
-Julio’s dedication, hard work and passion for tennis has encouraged hundreds of coaches to become qualified as part time coaches and many to commence their own full time coaching business.
+As a specialist in the training and assessment of tennis coaches, his passion is found in coach education.
+Julio is the acting state ATPCA Presenter for NSW, and continues to act as the primary co-ordinator of the annual Master Pro Level 3 training course.
+Julio’s dedication, hard work and passion for tennis have encouraged hundreds of coaches to become qualified as part time coaches and many to commence their own full time coaching business.

 Bob is the Vice President of the ATPCA, and holds its elite Master Professional Level 3 Coach qualification.
 As a former tennis professional, he represented Australia in the Davis Cup many times and was ranked 16th in the world in the early 1970s.
-From 1971-1973 he was conscripted for national service during the Vietnam War.
 After retirement from professional playing, Bob was appointed as the Australian Davis Cup Selector, National Selector and State Coach for NSW.

 Bob has made many contributions to community and Government organisations.
 In 2000 he was awarded the National Sports Medal and in 2001 he was recognised as an international volunteer.
 In 2005 Bob was honoured for his services to the Davis Cup.
-He has held the lease on Giltinan’s Tennis Centre in North Manly (Sydney) for many years.
-By offering three different surfaces (and due to his status in the game) Bob has attracted many of the world’s best over the years to train at his courts.
-Pat Rafter was a regular visitor before returning to his native Queensland.
-Sandon Stolle also tuned up for Davis Cup matches there while Bob’s friends Phil Dent and Bjorn Borg have also put in on-court appearances.
+He held the lease at Giltinan’s Tennis Centre in North Manly (Sydney) for many years.
 Bob is currently an active Warringah Shire Councillor.

 Don commenced his professional tennis coaching career after becoming an A Grade player in the Sydney metropolitan competitions.
 He resigned from the TCA in 1966 and then inaugurated an alternate, more progressive coach training Company that grew to the now renowned ATPCA.